akriegman/Hentriacontaphone/README.md

 Most computer keyboards aren't able to play certain combinations of keys.
 If you can't play chords, try using the punctuation keys or try using a different keyboard.

-I am borrowing the code from someone else's 31 tone equal temperment keyboard, which you can view [here](http://htmlpreview.github.com/?https://github.com/rtavenner/Hentriacontaphone/master/index.html).
+I am borrowing the code from Ryan Tavenner's 31 tone equal temperment keyboard, which you can view [here](http://htmlpreview.github.com/?https://github.com/rtavenner/Hentriacontaphone/master/index.html).
+I've only changed a couple lines of code.

 The placement of the F1, F2, ... keys is different on every keyboard, so this program works best with a chromebook keyboard.

 A note on files: